Japan's 2011 Earthquake, Tsunami and Nuclear Disaster

 Economic Impact on Japan and the Rest of the World

-Japan classified the Fukushima breach a Level Seven on the International Nuclear Event Scale.
+Japan classified the Fukushima breach a level 7 on the International Nuclear Event Scale.
 This means it was "a major release of radiation, with widespread health and environmental effects," according to the International Atomic Energy Agency.

 That put it at the same level as the Chernobyl nuclear disaster.
-But the nuclear fallout was only one-tenth as bad as in Russia.
+Fortunately, the Fukushima nuclear fallout was only one-tenth as bad as in Russia.
 There, a raging fire spewed radioactive particles into the jet stream for days.
 It contaminated the surrounding countryside and even made its way to Europe.

 Second, it crippled Japan's nuclear industry.
 Eleven of Japan's 50 nuclear reactors were immediately closed after the disaster.
 That reduced the country's electricity generation by 40 percent.
 Intense public outcry over nuclear generation caused 22 more to shut down by May 2011.
 Plants continued to be closed for testing and review.
-By May 2012, there were none in operation.
+By May 2012, the government had closed all of them.